How to Stain a Deck for a Beautiful, Long-Lasting Finish

 Whether you're staining a deck for the first time or touching up an existing stain job, these simple steps will help your deck look its best.
-All you need to do is prep the wood, power wash, and apply stain.
-It's a super simple process, but will require some manual labor and dry time.
+All you need to do is prep the wood, power wash, and apply the deck stain.
+The project is simple, but it will require some manual labor and dry time.
+Follow the instructions below to learn how to stain a deck.

 What You Need